 TALK TO YOUR ATTORNEY

-Contact your attorney before you speak to any insurance adjuster, even if it is your own insurance company.
+Contact your personal injury attorney before you speak to any insurance adjuster, even if it is your own insurance company.
 We know this too well: insurance companies are often placing priority on profit rather than people and might not be looking out for YOUR best interests.

 This advice also applies to interactions with the insurance provider of the party at fault.
-A pedestrian accident attorney can provide advice on how to craft your letter to the insurance company and provide information you’d never otherwise think about.
+A pedestrian accident attorney can provide advice on how to craft your letter to the insurance company and provide the information you’d never otherwise think about.

 What to Do If You Witness a Pedestrian Accident

 The victim needs assistance even if they appear OK.
 Consider it a moral imperative that you help them through these same steps.
 Help them by being a calm, reassuring presence.
-Make sure the driver sticks around and maybe take pictures of the car and licence plate yourself: the victim is most likely too shocked or injured to even think about it.
+Make sure the driver sticks around and maybe take pictures of the car and license plate yourself: the victim is most likely too shocked or injured to even think about it.
 Call the police.
 Call 911 if needed.
 Give your testimony to the police when they get there.
 Every witness of a pedestrian accident should get involved, have the courage and the dignity to respond.